-Before we go much further, we do want to note that this article will contain spoilers for the upcoming film.
-If you’ve not read the book, you may want to turn back now.
+Before we go much further, we do want to note that this article contains some spoilers for IT: Chapter 2.
+If you’ve not read the book or seen the film, you may want to turn back now.

 Charlie Howard was born in Portsmouth, New Hampshire.
 He was small and frequently bullied for his size, asthma and sexual orientation.
 Howard was so bullied, he chose not to attend his high school graduation as to spare his family from hearing the torment that filled his school life.

-In January 1984, at the age of 23, he moved to Bangor, Maine after a breakup.
-He spent a month staying with his friends Paul Noddin and Scott Hamilton, but due to the lack of opportunity, Noddin and Hamilton convinced Charlie Howard to move back home to Portsmouth and live with his.
+In January 1984, at the age of 23, he moved to Bangor, Maine, after a breakup.
+He spent a month staying with his friends Paul Noddin and Scott Hamilton, but due to the lack of opportunity, Noddin and Hamilton convinced Charlie Howard to move back home to Portsmouth and live with his family.

 But that living situation only lasted a week, and his friends invited Howard back to stay with them.
 His life was looking up; he’d joined the Unitarian Church as well as a support group.
 He found people who accepted him for who he was, and was able to get his own apartment and a kitten.

 Unfortunately, Howard still faced homophobia from the Bangor community at large.
 He was frequently jeered and tormented.
-One day, homophobes even strangled his kitten and left the body on the doorstep.
+One day, homophobes even strangled his kitten and left the body on his doorstep.

 The IT True Story

 The trio of boys had harassed Charlie Howard before.
 Howard started to run when he saw their car.
-The boys gave chase and caught Howard when he fell; he couldn’t catch his breath due to his asthma.
+The boys gave chase and caught Howard when he fell.
+Howard couldn’t catch his breath due to his asthma.
 The boys started beating and kicking him.
-Jim Baines said they should throw Howard over the bridge.
-The other boys agreed and Baines and Ness grabbed Howard.
+Jim Baines suggested they throw Howard over the bridge.
+The other boys agreed, and Baines and Ness grabbed Howard.

-Charlie Howard pleaded that they let him go, as he couldn’t swim.
-Baines and Ness weren’t swayed, however, and continued pushing him over the railling.
+Charlie Howard pleaded for them to let him go, as he couldn’t swim.
+Baines and Ness weren’t swayed, however, and continued pushing him over the railing.
 Mabry gave the final push.
-Roy Ogden was able to run away, and though they threatened him, he pulled the first fire alarm he found.
+Roy Ogden was able to run away, and though the trio threatened him, he pulled the first fire alarm he found.

 Several hours later, Charlie Howard’s body was found.
 According to the autopsy, Howard suffered an asthma attack and drowned.
 Though the boys bragged about their gay bashing of Howard, the next day, the girls in the car told police what happened and Baines, Ness and Mabry were arrested.